cindyli/aac-keyboard-playground/README.md

 ## Development

+### Start a Development Server

-To start a local web server for development and every change to the source code will be watched and redeployed,
+To start a local web server for development that every change to the source code will be watched and redeployed,
 run:

 ```bash